fadden/CiderPress2/cp2/Manual-cp2.md

 Formats that involve the resource fork will make use of it.
 If the format doesn't require the resource fork, e.g. a hex dump, the resource fork will be ignored.
-(If you want to get a hex dump of the resource fork, extract it and use a tool like `xxd`.)
+The only exception to this is the `rsrc` converter, which just formats the resource fork.

 Import specifications work the same as export specifications, though there is